 Instead, I would suggest you contact someone as soon as possible rather than throwing money down your vents.
 This is undoubtedly a case where you’ll be cautious in the long term.

 Floor vents for little children can be very dangerous.
-So, I would recommend you to use any of the mentioned approaches stated above to child-proof the floor vents in your home.
+So, recommend you to use any of the mentioned approaches stated above to child-proof the floor vents in your home improvement.
 This will help you to enjoy more time with your children and less time from rescuing them.